Mid-late November, 1980--Chapman confesses to his wife, Gloria, his intention to kill John Lennon.

 Another thing is also certain: Lennon quieted down considerably after that meeting.
 He reached he singles chart with a re-recording of Ben E. King’s “Stand by Me,” and performed either anonymously (as he did on David Bowie’s “Fame”) or under such pseudonyms as Dr. Winston O’Boogie.
 After Sean’s birth, however, he made the transformation to househusband, effectively going into musical retirement for the next five years.

-November 28, 1968--John Lennon accepts the plea deal that would later become the basis for denying his immigration status in the US.
+November 28, 1968--John Lennon accepts the plea deal that would later become the basis for denying his immigration to the US.

 Commentary: In the late-1960s, British authorities targeted a number of rock stars, among them Keith Richards and Mick Jagger, for penny-ante drug busts, all of which captured headlines at the time.
 The bulk of these cases (including Lennon’s) wound up plead down to misdemeanors.
 This indicates that the authorities didn’t really see them as dangerous felons, but rather as examples for the non-famous to obey drug laws.